1 Significant accounting principles

 Use of estimates in the preparation of annual accounts

 The preparation of the annual accounts requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses as well as the related disclosures.
 Actual results could differ from these estimates.

 Foreign currency translation

-Assets and liabilities denominated in foreign currencies are converted into Swiss francs at year-end exchange rates with the exception of participations, which are maintained in Swiss francs at historical exchange rates.
+Assets and liabilities denominated in foreign currencies are converted into Swiss francs at year-end exchange rates, with the exception of participations, which are reported in Swiss francs at historical exchange rates.
 Income and expenses in foreign currencies are converted into Swiss francs at average exchange rates for the reporting year.

 Cash and cash equivalents